davidmatthews1uvm/ParallelPy/README.md

 You will need to install from source.
 1. Use ```switcher mpi --list``` to see which mpi libraries are available for use.
 2. Use ```switcher mpi = <MPI LIBRARY>``` to select which MPI library you would like to use.
 I use ```openmpi-ib-gcc-1.10.3```.
-   1. ALthough the VACC User documentation states that this library requires IB, I have found it to work on both IB and ethernet.
-When using this MPI library, I get warning messages but do not appear to be an issue.
+   1. Although the VACC User documentation states that this library requires IB, I have found it to work on both IB and ethernet.
+When using this MPI library, I get warning messages but these warnings do not appear to be an issue.

 ### Install parallelpy
 I typically use: